onitu/onitu/docs/drivers.rst

   :type size: int
   :rtype: string

+.. function:: get_file(metadata)

+  Return the full content of a file.

+  :param metadata: The metadata of the file
+  :type metadata: :class:`.Metadata`
+  :rtype: string

 .. function:: upload_chunk(metadata, offset, chunk)

   Write a chunk in a file at a given offset.